danisvaliev001/danisvaliev001/README.md

 - 👋 Hi, I’m @danisvaliev001
 - 👀 I’m interested in human and AI startups.
-- 🌱 I’m currently learning SCRUM.
+- 🌱 I’m currently learning SCRUM and Deepfake.
-- 💞️ I’m looking to collaborate on creating some AI startup.
+- 💞️ I’m looking to be founder some AI startup.
 - 📫 You can find me on Telegram: @danisvaliev001

 <!---